idawettergren/GenomeAnalysis/README.md

 An overview of what I have done so far.

 ## Retrieving metadata and raw data
 I searched [NCBI](https://www.ncbi.nlm.nih.gov/sra) for the accession number of the samples (PRJNA400310), with the accession number taken from the paper.
-Downloaded the runinfo table file ‘SraRunTable.txt’ containing info on all runs and moved it to my metadata directory in UPPMAX.
+Then I downloaded the runinfo table file ‘SraRunTable.txt’ containing info on all runs and moved it to my metadata directory.
-Created soft links (to avoid using up a lot of space) to files with PacBio and Illumina reads for scaffold 10 in the project folder from my raw_datafolder.
-The commands used for this can be found in ['retrieve_data'](code/retrieve_data).
+Since the files with the raw data reads are big and I'm limited on storage space I created soft links to PacBio and Illumina reads for scaffold 10 in the project folder from my raw_data folder instead of copying the files.
+The commands used for creating the soft links can be found in ['retrieve_data'](code/retrieve_data).

 ## Canu genome assembly
-Ran Canu genome assembly on the compressed PacBio reads (‘SRR6037732_scaffold_10.fq.gz’) by running the script [‘genome_assembly.sh’](code/genome_assembly.sh).
-In 'genome_assembly.sh' genomeSize is set to 24.2 because the data from [NCBI](https://www.ncbi.nlm.nih.gov/Traces/wgs/NSDW01?display=contigs), where scaffold 10's length is 24 162 007.
+I ran Canu genome assembly on the compressed PacBio reads (‘SRR6037732_scaffold_10.fq.gz’) by running the script [‘genome_assembly.sh’](code/genome_assembly.sh).
+In that script the parameter 'genomeSize' is set to 24.2 because of data from [NCBI](https://www.ncbi.nlm.nih.gov/Traces/wgs/NSDW01?display=contigs), where scaffold 10's length is set to 24 162 007.
+Maybe it would have been better to have set 'genomeSize' to 24.1m since it is closer, but I'm not sure it matters too much.

-The first job was submitted 03.28 on April 13th, because working normal hours are for nerds.
-First Canu assembly returned an error, the '-num_threads' parameter was invalid so I'm gonna use 'maxThreads' instead.
+The first Canu assembly job was submitted 03.28 on April 13th and returned an error right away.
+The '-num_threads' parameter was invalid so I'm gonna use 'maxThreads' instead.
-Second Canu job submitted 06.27 on April 13th and is currently running (hopefully without any problems).
+The second Canu job was submitted 06.27 on April 13th and is currently running (hopefully without any problems).

-## To-do list
+# To-do list
 * Update project plan according to feedback
 * Pre-processing and trimming of Illumina reads
-* Wait for Canu job to be done (around 23.30 April 13th if the estimated 17h runtime is correct)
+* Wait for Canu job to be done (around 23.30 on April 13th if the estimated 17h runtime is correct)